-Early Echoic Skills Assessment and Program Planner (EESA)
+Early Echoic Skills Assessment and Program Planner (EESAPP)

 Purchase Books

-Early Echoic Skills Assessment and Program Planner (EESA)
+Early Echoic Skills Assessment and Program Planner (EESAPP)

 What are “echoic skills” and why should we assess them?